UCLALibrary/research-tips/_tutorials/2015-05-18-find-the-guides.markdown

 ## Tips:

 <ul>
-    <li>Consider using more than one research guide to help you find interdisciplinary perspectives on your topic.</li>
+    <li>Consider using more than one research guide to help you find {% include glossary-term.html term="Interdisciplinary research" termshown="interdisciplinary"%} perspectives on your topic.</li>
 </ul>